Dr. Daniel Almeida

 Dr. Sonia H. Ramrakhiani

-Dr. Sonia H. Ramrakhiani is an Assistant Professor in the School of Education at Cal Poly, San Luis Obispo where she teaches Introduction to Educational Inquiry in the Master's Program in Counseling and Guidance in Student Affairs.
+Dr. Sonia H. Ramrakhiani is an Assistant Professor and Coordinator of the Master’s program in Counseling & Guidance in Student Affairs/Higher Education in the School of Education at Cal Poly, San Luis Obispo.
+Dr. Ramrakhiani teaches Introduction to Educational Inquiry in the Master's Program in Counseling and Guidance in Student Affairs.
 She received her B.A. in Psychology from St. Xavier's College, Mumbai; M.S. in Clinical Mental Health Counseling from Syracuse University, NY; Ph.D. in Counselor Education and Supervision from Old Dominion University, VA.

 She started her journey, as a teaching assistant at a school for children with special needs, called ADAPT - Able Disable All People Together (formerly known as The Spastic Society of India).
 Due to a lack of a counseling focus in India, she decided to apply to graduate programs in the United States for higher education.
 As a counselor, she has served in various roles and settings, including, outpatient, in-home and residential.
 She also worked with high school students in the Syracuse City School District, and helped in college readiness and preparation.

 Dr. Ramrakhiani's research agenda focuses on social justice, advocacy and multicultural issues for minorities on college campuses.
 She has given voice to international students' needs on campuses in America.
 She recently conducted an exploratory factor analysis of the experiences and perceptions of campus safety among international students in America.
 Her research has also focused on examining ways in which counselor educators in our field can incorporate social justice/advocacy in their pedagogical practices.
 In addition, she has experience with grant writing and has assisted in securing a grant for expanding masters level experiential learning in Integrated Behavioral Health Settings.